RedisBloom/RedisBloom/docs/commands/bf.add.md

 is key name for a Bloom filter to add the item to.

-If `key` does not exist - a new Bloom filter is created.
+If `key` does not exist - a new Bloom filter is created with default error rate, capacity, and expansion (see `BF.RESERVE`).
 </details>

 <details open><summary><code>item</code></summary>